NavestockCC/navestock-website/README.md

 1. If you have an existing Firebase project you'd like to deploy, cd to the project's root directory and run: `firebase init`
 2. To deploy your site, simply run the following command from your project directory: `firebase deploy --except functions`

-3. Deploying functions `firebase deploy --only functions`
+3. Deploying functions `sudo firebase deploy --only functions`

 ##GIT
 1. Upload changes to GIT